-SMS324- The foundation of the UMaine Scientific Diver Training Program is our academic scientific diving course, SMS324- Introduction to Research Diving.
-The goal of the course is to provide students with the knowledge and skills to safely conduct science underwater, and is designed to meet the 100-hr minimum training requirement for scientific divers as prescribed by the AAUS.
-As of July 2018, the course has run 15 sessions over 11 consecutive years, trained a total of 102 scientific divers, and generated over \$80,000 in tuition (Table 1).
-In 2015 the course was changed from a "491-special topics" course and given full recognition as an SMS credit-bearing course.
-Traditionally conducted in conjunction with the SMS Semester-by-the-Sea, this course is also offered during May-term/Summer session.
+The foundation of the UMaine Scientific Diver Training Program is our academic scientific diving course, SMS324- Introduction to Research Diving.
+The goal of the course is to provide scientists and students with the knowledge and skills to safely conduct science underwater, and is designed to meet the 100-hr minimum training requirement for scientific divers as prescribed by the AAUS.
+Traditionally conducted in conjunction with the SMS Semester-by-the-Sea, SMS324 is also offered during May-term/Summer session.